Rangers vs. Twins Player Props Betting Odds

 |0

-- Adolis Garcia has collected 117 hits with 24 doubles, 31 home runs and 53 walks.
-He has driven in 93 runs with eight stolen bases.
+- Corey Seager has collected 116 hits with 33 doubles, 24 home runs and 41 walks.
+He has driven in 77 runs with two stolen bases.

 |Opponent